Roasted Acorn Squash with Pomegranate and Pistachios

 Beyond everyday meals, this simple yet festive side dish is holiday-worthy, too.
 With tons of flavor and rich, vibrant color, it's a great option for Thanksgiving and Christmas.

-If you're looking for more vegetarian side dish recipes to round out your holiday menu, I have lots of options!
+If you're looking for more vegetarian side dish recipes to round out your holiday menu, I have options.
 Try Make-Ahead Cranberry Orange Kale Salad, Honey Roasted Carrots and Parsnips, Crispy Roasted Brussels Sprouts with Toasted Walnuts and Goat Cheese, or Warm Spelt Berry Salad with Cinnamon Balsamic Vinaigrette.

 Ingredients